ebelingbarros/Rasmussen_Hirschman_Linkages/README.md

 where Uj is the sector's backward linkage index, Xj the sum of a given line, n the number of sectors, X* the total sum of coefficient, Un the sector's forward linkage index, and Xi the sum of a given column.
 If the index is higher than one, its contribution to the economy is above average.

 After Cuello et al's (1992) contribution, it is also possible to use weighted backward and forward linkage indexes.
-This is done because when
+This is particularly recommendable when a large share of the sector's demand is in the form of exports, which may have the effect of underestimating the sector's importance for the economy.
+The weight is calculated by calculating an average

 - [Jupyter Notebook with code for the calculation of Rasmussen-Hirschman indexes.](https://github.com/ebelingbarros/Rasmussen_Hirschman_Linkages/blob/main/notebooks/Getting%20data.ipynb)